Environment

 - Implement initiatives for improved transportation efficiency

-- Helped to conduct driving demonstration for Japan’s first fuel cell heavy-duty trucks
+- Helped to conduct driving demonstration for fuel cell heavy-duty trucks

 Factory Zero CO2 Emissions Challenge